-One final word of warning: Inevitably, stolen bikes crop up on the second-hand market.
+A word of warning: Inevitably, stolen bikes crop up on the secondhand market.
+When you find a bike you like, check the market value.
+Think about what it would retail for.
 If the price is too good to be true, there’s probably an angry ex-owner somewhere filling out an insurance claim.

-Don’t hand over your hand-earned cash unless until you’ve seen the goods and given them the once over (unless you’re certain you can trust the seller - maybe they’re a good friend or reputed second-hand bike dealer?)
+Don’t hand over your hand-earned cash until you’ve seen the goods and given them the once over (unless you’re certain you can trust the seller – maybe they’re a good friend or reputed secondhand bike dealer).

 If you’re a mechanical ignoramus, it’s a good idea to take someone along to the purchase who knows what to look for, or pay your local bike shop to give it the once over.
 Generally, you should check the bike is in the condition described in the sale advert.

-Try and find out a little history of the bike - has it had one careful owner who bought from new?
+Try to find out a little history of the bike: has it had one careful owner who bought from new?
 Do they have original sales documents or manuals?
 Have they kept on top of service intervals?

 Has the bike been modified from new?
 Is the frame designed to take those super long-travel forks.
 Has the seller been busy with his tool kit, drilling holes for dropper seatposts?
 It happens!

 Modifications which take the frame away from its original design can cause stresses and weaknesses which you’ll only discover when you’re pushing it hard – and your bike drops to pieces.